What does it feel like to have ADHD?

-I searched Quora for questions surrounding ADHD.
+I searched Quora to find out from people who actually had ADHD.
 There were so many answers, from real people, talking about their world and how ADHD has affected it.

 So, What Does It Feel Like To Have ADHD?

 This analogy is absolutely fantastic.
 It explains what mornings feel like with ADHD.
 It comes from Colin.
 Here it is:

 Have you ever driven a car without power-steering?
 It’s a practical example of what the understeering effect is really like.

 You have to work extra hard on something that normally shouldn’t take much effort, just to avoid going off the road.

 A bad ADHD day can feel like this.
 It’s frustrating when you have to work harder than usual to complete a simple task.

 Here’s a visual of what understeering looks like:

 The Low RAM Effect